 Finding the right candidate for the right job has always been the Holy Grail of recruiting, but thanks to social recruiting technology it’s easier than ever to succeed in that elusive quest.
 Sifting through a sea of resumes can be discouraging, especially if none of those resumes hint at the perfect match for the position you need to fill.
 Social recruiting makes it easier to find the proverbial needle in the haystack because it better equips you to attract and engage the interest of the right candidates.

-As you prepare for recruiting in 2016, make sure you’re using all the tools at your disposal.
-Here are 10 ways social recruiting technology has changed the recruiting game and three things to look forward to in 2016.
+Here are 10 ways social recruiting technology has changed the recruiting game and three things to look forward to.

 1) Short job postings are in: